periclesrmessias/estatisticas-de-qualidade-do-sono/README.md

 ## Actionable Insights
 Based on these findings, companies could explore several strategies:
-- Health Programs: Target inactive men in their 40s with health programs that combine physical activities, personalized dietary plans, and medical checkups to address sleep disorders and medication use.
+- **Health Programs**: Target inactive men in their 40s with health programs that combine physical activities, personalized dietary plans, and medical checkups to address sleep disorders and medication use.
-- Targeted Marketing: Brands offering sleep aids, from apps to pharmaceuticals, could benefit from focusing marketing on this demographic through social media or other channels.
+- **Targeted Marketing**: Brands offering sleep aids, from apps to pharmaceuticals, could benefit from focusing marketing on this demographic through social media or other channels.
 ##Limitations